AriaFallah/aspect/README.md

 # Meme Ride :ocean:

-Browse the dankest memes using the power of facial recognition and machine learning.
+Browse the dankest memes using the power of facial recognition and machine learning (and possibly leap motion... time will tell).